blessychoco/ClarityShield/README.md

    * `transfer-ip`: Transfer ownership of an IP to another address
    * `extend-ip-registration`: Extend the registration period of an IP
    * `is-hash-registered`: Check if a hash is already registered
+   * `update-ip-metadata`: Update the hash of an existing IP registration
+   * `verify-ip-owner`: Verify the current owner of a specific IP ID (new function)

 ## Usage